 Forest Taane Morton

-'I will be getting real experience working alongside prosecutors and police...'
+'I got real experience working alongside prosecutors and police...'

-'I have a strong desire to see positive change in New Zealand's justice system, particularly with regards to reducing discrimination, improving rehabilitation and reintegration services, and addressing underlying causes of crime.'
+'I have a strong desire to see positive change in New Zealand's justice system, particularly with regards to reducing discrimination, improving rehabilitation and reintegration services, and addressing underlying causes of crime,’ she says.

 Forest says that since high school she has been interested in politics, justice and human rights and has also had the idea of working in these areas in the international context.

 'I wasn't sure what kind of work I wanted to do, but I knew that degrees in Law and Politics would be a good first step, no matter which path I took.

 'In Year 13 I took POLS 104 as a STAR student which confirmed to me that I wanted to study Political Science, and helped give me an idea of what university study would be like, and I think that made the transition to tertiary education a lot easier.'

 A major factor in Forest's decision to study at UC was that she wanted to travel overseas on a university exchange, and staying in her home town would help her save towards that.

 'Going on exchange was the best experience of my life,' she says.
 'I received a UC Mobility award to help fund my semester exchange to Nottingham in the UK.
 I feel so lucky to have had so many unbelievable experiences and met a new family of exchange students from all over the world.
 It gave me so much more confidence and drive to achieve all the little and big goals in my life.
 Goals that seemed like crazy dreams now seem a lot more realistic.

 ‘Financially, exchanges are more achievable that you'd think, due to Studylink and the University.
 Even if you plan to work or travel abroad, studying abroad is still a unique experience and I highly recommend it.'